-2.4 A majority of the board should be independent directors.
+2.2 A listed entity should disclose a Board skills matrix.
+Comply 2.3 A listed entity should provide the information indicated in the Guide to reporting on Principle 2.
+Comply 2.4 A majority of the Board should be independent directors.
 Comply 2.5 The chair should be an independent director and should not be the same person as the CEO of the entity.
-Currently Chair is not independent 2.6 A listed entity should have a program for inducting new directors Comply
+Comply 2.6 A listed entity should have a program for inducting new directors.
+Comply